-If you're a fan of Avatar: The Last Airbender, The Adventure Zone: Balance, or Castle in the Sky, be sure to listen to Quest Friends!
+If you're a fan of Avatar: The Last Airbender, The Owl House, or Castle in the Sky, be sure to listen to Quest Friends!

 Recommended first episodes

-For listeners who want a quick sample of the show.
+For those who want a quick sample of the show's characters and tone.

 What is an "actual play?"